armaanlalani/Garbage-Sorter/README.md

 As such, running `python camera_rec.py` on the raspberry pi with the camera module enabled will load the model weights and pass signals to the arduino which allows us to sort garbage automatically.

+Link to the DevPost for an overview of our project: https://devpost.com/software/makeuoft-mans